choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

 By default, ActiveMQ ignores all of these and has no particular concept of "users."
 Enabling authentication means ActiveMQ will only allow users with proper credentials to connect.
 It also gives you the option of setting up per-destination authorization (see below).

 You set up authentication by adding the appropriate element to the `<plugins>` element.
-[The Fuse documentation has a more complete description of ActiveMQ's authentication capabilities;][fuse_security] the [ActiveMQ docs version][activemq_security] is somewhat less organized.
+[The Fuse documentation has a more complete description of ActiveMQ's authentication capabilities;][fuse_security] the [ActiveMQ docs version][activemq_security] is less organized and less complete.
 In summary:

 - `simpleAuthenticationPlugin` defines users directly in activemq.xml.
 It's well-tested and easy.
 It also requires you to edit activemq.xml and restart the broker every time you add a new user.
-Using this means activemq.xml contains sensitive passwords, and must be protected.
+The activemq.xml file will contain sensitive passwords and must be protected.
 - `jaasAuthenticationPlugin` lets you use external text files (or even an LDAP database) to define users and groups.
-You need to make a `login.config` file in the ActiveMQ config directory, and possibly several other files, so that's more complicated.
-But you can add users and groups without restarting.
-The external users file contains sensitive passwords and must be protected, but you're probably using TLS anyway and should therefore protect activemq.xml as well.
+You need to make a `login.config` file in the ActiveMQ config directory, and possibly two more files.
+You can add users and groups without restarting the broker.
+The external users file will contain sensitive passwords and must be protected.
 - `jaasCertificateAuthenticationPlugin` ignores the username and password that MCollective presents; instead, it reads the distinguished name of the certificate and maps that to a username.
 It requires TLS, a `login.config` file, and two other external files.
 It is also impractical unless your servers are all using the same SSL certificate to connect to ActiveMQ; the currently recommended approach of re-using Puppet certificates makes this problematic, but you can probably ship credentials around and figure out a way to make it work.
 This is not currently well-tested with MCollective.

 [fuse_security]: http://fusesource.com/docs/broker/5.5/security/front.html